Focal Elear Headphones

 - Smallest & lightest ever made at 4.4mm high with a 25mm diameter

 - 150 mg total weight

-- Rigid carrying case with magnet locking system
+- Rigid carrying (storage) case with a magnet locking system

 - 5-Year Warranty*

 *The very first production batches of Elear and Utopia headphones contained some voice coil issues.
 To ensure the best warranty service possible, Focal has extended the coverage of these models to 5 years from original purchase date.
 If you experience any driver failure, please contact your local dealer.

 Shipping was fast and packed well by Moon Audio.

 So first off, on the Elears, they are made extremely well.
 Solid is the first impression I got when I picked them up for the first time.
 There is nothing cheap about the way they are made, and I believe they outdo many headphones at two to three times the price in construction quality.
 They feel like they will last forever, and it is amazing they are able to deliver such a high quality product at a fairly reasonable price.

 For sound quality, I would say they are a great all round headphone.
 They do everything very well from top to bottom with no major weakness (in my opinion).
 They are balanced more toward the warmer side, but they will not make any recordings that are not on the warm side sound warm.
 If something has big bass in it, you will hear it for sure, but they don't over emphasize anything that is not there.
 Listening to classical music with timpani drums is fantastic.
 They really come through quite well.
 Also separation is great, you definitely hear soundstage sorted out very well.